-I ordinarily try to steer clear of the IMF and the Forum for the same reason that I avoid SWAT teams, bill collectors and the IRS.
+I ordinarily try to steer clear of the IMF and the World Economic Forum for the same reason that I avoid SWAT teams, bill collectors and the IRS.
 But I decided to make an exception in this case because I wanted to eavesdrop on what the masters of the universe are saying about capitalism.

 I came across an essay titled, "What Is Capitalism?"
 Bingo!